Kensington, Liverpool: Description

 The area is occupied largely by Victorian terraced houses.
 A number of local shops, including newsagents and convenience stores as well as some supermarkets exist along Kensington, Prescot Road and Edge Lane, the area's three main roads.
 Many shop fronts have been refurbished by the Government's New Deal for Communities programme.
 The area boasts a number of traditional Liverpool pubs.
 Kensington is also home to the historic Deane Road Jewish Cemetery, which was awarded £494,000 in 2010 by the Heritage Lottery Fund to aid restoration.

 Due to its close proximity to the Knowledge Quarter of Liverpool, Kensington has developed into a popular student quarter, composed mainly of University of Liverpool and Liverpool John Moores University students.
 In 2001, 12.29% of the population of Kensington were registered students.

-Kensington is home to Newsham Park, a historic grade two listed park, in a conservation area.
+Kensington is home to Newsham Park, a historic Grade II-listed park, in a conservation area.
 Opened in 1868, it is the first park of the three sisters of Newsham, Sefton, and Stanley Park.
 Three of the five entrances of this park are in Kensington, those being the main entrance on Sheil Road and the other two on Prescot Road.